Siwan-SR/covid-19-detection/README.md

 * Many awesome functions
 * Use of the [Keras](https://www.tensorflow.org/api_docs/python/tf/keras/) model
 * A Tensorboard which visualizes the model records
-* Accuracy of the best
+* Accuracy of the best model
+* Practical example of Covid detection using X-rays

 ## How to clone the project